MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/New-PSDrive.md

 # New-PSDrive

 ## Synopsis
-Creates temporary and persistent mapped network drives.
+Creates temporary and persistent drives that are associated with a location in an item data store.

 ## Syntax